Honorable Erik P. Kimball

 Whether or not the Judge is presiding, while at the courthouse (including during section 341 meetings of creditors) counsel should conduct themselves professionally, with appropriate respect for the Court, members of the Clerk’s Office, trustees, counsel to the United States Trustee, courthouse staff, opposing counsel, litigants, and witnesses.
 The Court’s Guidelines for Courtroom Decorum, which are posted on the Court’s website, will be strictly enforced.

 Cell phones may not be used for spoken communication in the courtroom at any time when court is in session.
-Court is in session at any time the court reporter is recording the proceedings even if the Judge is not presiding.
+Court is in session at any time the proceedings are being recoreded, even if the Judge is not presiding.
 Counsel may use cell phones and Blackberry and similar devices to consult their personal calendars as necessary.

 Personal conversations are to be conducted outside the courtroom when court is in session.
 Cell phones, beepers, and any other device that makes noise must be turned off, or placed in vibrate mode, while court is in session.

-The Local Rules, Administrative Orders, Local Forms, and form orders are posted on the Court's website at www.flsb.uscourts.gov.
+The Local Rules, Administrative Orders, and Local Forms, are posted on the Court's website at www.flsb.uscourts.gov.
 Judge Kimball expects that all counsel and pro se parties appearing before the Court will be familiar with the Local Rules as updated and amended from time to time.

 In all written motions and applications, the opening paragraph should include a specific request for relief, cite appropriate sections of the Bankruptcy Code and Bankruptcy Rules, and provide a brief description of the basis for the requested relief.
 Written materials should be succinct and logically presented.
 Judge Kimball encourages counsel to abide by the “Rule of 5 and 10.”
 A routine matter, typically requiring approximately five (5) minutes for presentation to the Court, should be limited to five (5) pages and include no more than five (5) case cites.
 A more complex matter, typically requiring approximately ten (10) minutes for presentation to the Court, should be limited to ten (10) pages and have no more than ten (10) case cites.
 Repetitive inclusion of detailed case background information is not favored; it is acceptable to incorporate by reference the Case Management Summary or another document filed in the docket for this purpose.
 If Judge Kimball requires additional input from the parties, he will request that the parties file briefs or memoranda.